Discovery Campervans Australia

 Queensland offers some of the most picturesque and enjoyable bushwalking experiences in Australia.
 There is such a diversity of walks to choose in South East Queensland, with wide coastlines, rainforests, waterfalls, mountains and vast plains all within easy driving distance from Brisbane.
 Take the drive up to Cairns via Townsville and Rockhampton and you will be on the road to incredible camping grounds and walking tracks that are hidden treasures just waiting to be discovered.

-The benefit of travelling in a campervan is the freedom to choose when and where you are going to stop and for how long.
+The benefit of campervan hire Brisbane is the freedom to choose when and where you are going to stop and for how long.
 If you are an avid bush walker, this is one of the best ways to enjoy getting from one park to another in comfort and with plenty of flexibility.
 Plan a rough itinerary ahead of schedule, with plenty of room to make changes along the way.

 Most national parks in Queensland are closer to the coastline and run up and down the east coast of Australia.
 As the climate is mainly tropical, most times of the year are perfect for heading out and enjoying some of the most beautiful and hidden treasures the sunny state has to offer.
 Be careful in the middle of summer and bring plenty of water and sunscreen as the temperatures can rise quickly.
 You will also need to plan ahead if you are camping, with permits required in most national parks.